-For example, the safety data we have released in 2020 for both our RMC-4630-01 and RMC-4630-02 trials included both serious adverse events (SAEs) and other adverse events (AEs).
-Our recent decision to deprioritize the cobimetinib arm of our RMC-4630-02 study and to stop enrolling patients in this arm of the study was based on part on the safety data we generated.
+For example, the safety data we released in 2020 for both our RMC-4630-01 and RMC-4630-02 trials included both serious adverse events (SAEs) and other adverse events (AEs).

 Although our current and future product candidates will undergo safety testing to the extent possible and, where applicable, under such conditions discussed with regulatory authorities, not all adverse effects of drugs can be predicted or anticipated.
 Unforeseen side effects could arise either during clinical development or, if such side effects are more rare, after our products have been approved by regulatory authorities and the approved product has been marketed, resulting in the exposure of additional patients.
 So far, we have not demonstrated that RMC-4630 or any other product candidate is safe in humans, and we cannot predict if ongoing or future clinical trials will do so.